 Step 1: Familiarize yourself with the basic differences

 Although the SAT and ACT are more similar now than they ever have been, there are a few major differences worth noting.
-Here is a handout comparing SAT and ACT, reviewing the most important differences.
-I also like this more detailed article on Prep Scholar.
+If you would like to review the differences, check out this detailed article on Prep Scholar.
 Some students are able to identify their stronger test by simply examining these differences.

 Step 2: Take a diagnostic SAT and ACT